Hotel Storytelling Series

 It is a lens.

-Each feature examines the philosophy behind a place: the decisions, trade-offs, and values shaping how it operates and what it signals about long-term positioning in hospitality.
+Each feature examines the philosophy behind a place: the decisions, trade-offs, and values shaping how it operates, and what it signals about long-term positioning in an industry reorganizing around identity.

 Selections are made independently and at editorial discretion.